sautmanurung2/boilerplate-typescript/README.md

-# Awesome Project Build with TypeORM
+# Awesome Boilerplate Express and TypeORM Project

 Steps to run this project: